jayaganapathi537/BLENDED_LEARNING-Implementation-of-PCA-for-Dimensionality-Reduction-on-Energy-Data/README.md

 ## Program:
 ```
-/*
 Program to implement Principal Component Analysis (PCA) for dimensionality reduction on the energy data.
-Developed by: DHARSHINIYAA KS
+Developed by: JAYAGANAPATHI S
-RegisterNumber: 212223100004
+RegisterNumber: 212224040133

 # Import necessary libraries